Learning Abroad Center

 Credits

 This course provides a cross-cultural experience of working on various development issues with a regional nonprofit organization.
-The course focuses on guiding students to understand their own identity as they integrate theory with reality by participation in local development sites.
-Students are prepared for entering into their community work through discussions on stakeholder and agency analysis, culture specific gender and diversity context, and power and privilege.
-The students are urged to play an active role in their internships by providing suggestions, solutions, discussing alternatives and investigating all areas of their internship placement to garner a holistic experience on the realities of development work.
-Through practical internship experiences as well as readings, discussions, and written assignments, students will deepen their understanding of the host-country cultural context, development work from an international perspective, and critically examine their own worldview.
+The course focuses on guiding you to understand your own identity as you integrate theory with reality by participation in local development sites.
+You will prepare for entering into your community work through discussions on stakeholder and agency analysis, culture specific gender and diversity context, and power and privilege.
+You are urged to play an active role in your internships by providing suggestions, solutions, discussing alternatives, and investigating all areas of your internship placement to garner a holistic experience on the realities of development work.
+Through practical internship experiences as well as readings, discussions, and written assignments, you will deepen your understanding of the host-country cultural context, development work from an international perspective, and critically examine your own worldview.

 Syllabus for Internship in Ecuador